 Walter: Our vision is to be the universally adopted IoT technology hardware and services platform that powers access control and smart locking devices.
 We aspire to become increasingly relevant and to be disruptive in a positive way in the industry.
 We see the chance to promote a shift toward more interoperability than the large lock manufacturing entities.
 Our singular focus on interconnection gives us a significant competitive advantage.
 We want to lower the barrier to entry, making it much simpler and more affordable to bring a new smart device to market.

-SIA: What's something we might not know about your company – or something new you're doing in the security industry?
+SIA: What might we not know about your company—or something new you're doing in the security industry?

-Walter: When people look at us as newly formed, they may think we are only selling from a roadmap and our products are still in development.
+Walter: When people see us as newly formed, they may think we are only selling from a roadmap and that our products are still developing.
 That's not the case with KoreLock.
 We've got an available product, existing customers, and proven technology that is versatile enough to enable any software or locking mechanism.

 If you look at the industry, some companies are good at providing software solutions for access control, and others are good at manufacturing locking hardware.
 Korelock is the only true Smart Lock technology bridge in the middle.

-SIA: What do you think are the biggest opportunities in the security industry right now?
+SIA: What are the biggest opportunities in the security industry right now?

 Walter: We see the most significant opportunity in the industry to be somewhat contrarian.
 You've got the prominent security industry players who want to control the entire ecosystem and, frankly, are pretty slow-moving.
 These larger companies hold a vast portfolio of cobbled-together products and services that aren't integrated seamlessly.
 We also see that they innovate slowly and incrementally.
 As a result, these companies may be unable to keep up with the more advanced user demands that are befalling the industry.